teimilola/teimilola.github.io/_posts/2022-11-09-MLSYS-conference-notes.md

 ### ML Compilers
-There was a whole track/symposium (https://chips-compilers-mlsys-22.github.io/) about improving ML compilers and this seems like a big direction for ML in general, since deep learning compilers make it easier to support heterogenous hardware without ML frameworks having to individually support all hardware platforms.
+There was a whole [track/symposium](https://chips-compilers-mlsys-22.github.io/) about improving ML compilers and this seems like a big direction for ML in general, since deep learning compilers make it easier to support heterogenous hardware without ML frameworks having to individually support all hardware platforms.
 - See Dave Patterson’s talk shared above.
 - Presentation on TinyML under 256kb of memory.
 This showed achieving on-device training using a tinyML compiler engine and optimizations.
 There was also a pretty cool demonstration of this training working live on a arduino-type device
 - The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding.
   - This paper was about having a more efficient way to generate code for ragged tensor (tensors with dimensions of varying length) operators since padding ragged tensor is largely inefficient using fused loop extents an iteration variable relationships as well as lowering memory access with memory offsets.
-- Also generally cool projects on ML compilers and automated discovery of ML optimizations from the Catalyst group at CMU: https://catalyst.cs.cmu.edu/projects/cortex.html
+- Also generally cool projects on ML compilers and automated discovery of ML optimizations from the Catalyst group at [CMU]((https://catalyst.cs.cmu.edu/projects/cortex.html)

 ### Other Interesting Papers:
 Pathways: Asynchronous Distributed Dataflow for
-ML: https://proceedings.mlsys.org/paper/2022/file/98dce83da57b0395e163467c9dae521b-Paper.pdf one of the best paper award:
+ML: [paper](https://proceedings.mlsys.org/paper/2022/file/98dce83da57b0395e163467c9dae521b-Paper.pdf) one of the best paper award:
 - Pathways is asingle-controller, asynchronous distributed dataflow system for distributed ML workflows
 - The talk starts by classifying distributed systems into:
   - First-wave single-controller model where user code is in one process and the process delegates to multiple worker via distributed system, e.g. MapReduce, Spark, TensorFlow.